tweag/dotfiles/README.md

 rcup
 ```

 Add an existing dotfile in your home directory to your .dotfiles as a host specific file.
-Feel free to skip the `-o` if you only use your dotfiles on a single machine
+Feel free to add the `-o` option if you use your dotfiles on more than one machine
 ```
-mkrc -o ~/.gitconfig.local
+mkrc ~/.gitconfig.local
 ```

 Make sure it's going to pick up the promptworks files